MohsenAlyafei/nArabicWords/README.md

 The intention of the exercise was to provide a **general-purpose** function that is simple yet accurate for converting Numbers (Integers) to Arabic Words in compliance with (*and with options for*) the Arabic grammar rules/settings.

-The majority of websites providing such facility generally produce inaccurate and/or grammatically inaccurate outputs.
+The majority of websites providing such facilities generally produce inaccurate and/or grammatically inaccurate outputs.

-The purpose was therefore to produce a standalone javascript utility function that includes the ability to correctly produce and handle the following:
+The purpose was therefore to produce a **standalone javascript utility function** that includes the ability to correctly produce and handle the following:

 - Grammatically correct Arabic text for all (integers) numbers 0 up to 10^21.
 - Gender-Sensitive Subjects (Masculine and Feminine).